-During Year 3 and Year 4, students may request a Research Elective.
-The Research Elective is scheduled in four-week increments aligned with the Years 3 and 4 block schedules.
-Students may take more than one research block but only 4 weeks of research activity will count toward the 28-week elective requirement.
-To apply for a research elective, students must identify a faculty mentor, develop a list of learning objectives and expected outcomes, and complete the Research Elective Application.
-The faculty mentor and the Director of Students and Residents Research (ragin 1n@cmich.edu) must approve, as well as the Associate Dean for Clinical Education (years 3 and 4).
+During Years 1 and 2, students may request a research elective under certain circumstances in which they will have at least four weeks to complete the elective.
+During Year 3 and Year 4, students may request a Research Elective that is scheduled in four-week increments aligned with the Years 3 and 4 block schedules.
+Students may take more than one research block, but only 4 weeks of research activity will count toward the 28-week elective requirement.
+To apply for a research elective, students must identify a faculty mentor, develop a list of learning objectives and expected outcomes, and complete the Research Elective Approval form.
+This must be done in advance of undertaking the elective.
+Research electives will not be approved retroactively.
+The faculty mentor and the Director of Students and Residents Research (ragin1n@cmich.edu) must approve, as well as the Senior Associate Dean - Research (Years 1 and 2) or the Associate Dean for Clinical Education (years 3 and 4).
 Upon completion of the elective, the faculty mentor will complete an evaluation of the student's performance during the elective.